By: Marilyn L. Davis

 Why Do We Get So Irritated About Our Roles in Life?

-Still, they are ready, available and willing to step in at the last moment to save the day.
-That is a role to be proud of; they are the Emergency Responders of the Theater World – a new title I just made up, but it does have a catchy ring.
+Still, they are ready, available, and willing to step in at the last moment to save the day.
+That is a role to be proud of; they are the Theater World’s Emergency Responders – a new title I just made up, but it does have a catchy ring.

 Button, Button, Who’s Got the Important Button?

-I have been an Executive Director of a women’s recovery home that I opened in 1990 and ran until 2011.
+I was the Executive Director of a women’s recovery home that I opened in 1990 and ran until 2011.
+Rather than being jealous of a title, or feel less than because we don’t have one, sometimes inquiring about the title’s functions and responsibilities might help you not be so enamored or intimidated by the label.
 I will tell you what my job entailed:

 - Court appearances as an expert witness